amirebrahimifx/YouTube-Summarization-Mac/README.md

 Notes
 	•	Some videos have no captions; Apify may return empty in that case (the script prints debug info).
 	•	Keep API keys in Keychain; do not hardcode them.

-License

-Add your preferred license (MIT is common).